 Do you love egg-fried rice?
 If so, you're going to love this quick and simple recipe!
 This is a delicious dish that combines eggs, cold rice, colorful veggies, and seasonings, such as soy sauce and vinegar.
-It's the perfect way to use up leftover rice, and it's a great option for a quick and easy meal.
+It's the perfect way to use leftover rice and an excellent option for a quick and easy meal.
 Get your wok out!

 Egg fried rice is such a simple recipe, yet, when prepared properly, it is a full explosion of flavor!

-In Mumbai egg fried rice on the streets is an adventure, as it is prepared in massive woks and served in plastic takeaway bags, while in Italy you'd probably end up having it in a restaurant that looks very upmarket, full of light wood furniture and red tapestry.
+In Mumbai egg fried rice on the streets is an adventure, as it is prepared in massive woks and served in plastic takeaway bags.
+At the same time, in Italy, you'd probably end up having it in a restaurant that looks very upmarket, full of light wood furniture and red tapestry.

-It honestly does not matter where, but a bowl of egg fried rice needs to be on the table, and even better if you serve it with a nice spoonful of your very own homemade Schezwan sauce!
+It honestly does not matter where, but a bowl of egg fried rice needs to be on the table, and even better if you serve it with a nice spoonful of your very own homemade Schezwan sauce, and why not, a side of Indo Chinese Veg Manchurian!

 Egg Fried Rice Overview [Infographics]